mayan-edms/Mayan-EDMS/README.md

 * django-filetransfers - File upload/download abstraction
 * celery- asynchronous task queue/job queue based on distributed message passing
 * django-celery - celery Django integration
+* django-mptt - Utilities for implementing a modified pre-order traversal tree in django
+* python-magic - A python wrapper for libmagic
+* django-taggit - Simple tagging for django

+Execute pip install -r requirements/production.txt to install the python/django dependencies automatically.

+Executables:

+* tesseract-ocr - An OCR Engine that was developed at HP Labs between 1985 and 1995... and now at Google.
+* unpaper - post-processing scanned and photocopied book pages

+Optional requirements
+---

 For the GridFS storage backend: